core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a secure group request with the Group Flag set to 1, a server proceeds as described in Section 8.2 of {{RFC8613}}, with the following modifications.

-* In step 2, the decoding of the compressed COSE object follows {{compression}} of this specification.
+* In step 2, the decoding of the compressed COSE object follows {{compression}}.
 In particular:

    - If the server discards the request due to not retrieving a Security Context associated to the OSCORE group, the server MAY respond with a 4.02 (Bad Option) error.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

-   - If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the server MAY create a new Recipient Context and initializes it according to Section 3 of {{RFC8613}}, also retrieving the client's public key.
+   - If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the server MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrive the associated public key.
 Such a configuration is application specific.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the server SHALL stop processing the request.

-* In step 4, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this specification.
+* In step 4, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.
-If the signature verification fails, the server MAY reply with a 4.00 (Bad Request) response.
+If the signature verification fails, the server SHALL stop processing the request and MAY respond with a 4.00 (Bad Request) response.
+If verification fails, the same steps are taken as if decryption had failed.
+In particular, the Replay Window is only updated if both signature verification and decryption succeeds.

 * Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
-Such a configuration, which is specified by the application, would prevent attackers from overloading the server's storage and creating processing overhead on the server.
+Such a configuration, which is specified by the application, mitigates attacks to overload the server's storage.

 A server SHOULD NOT process a request if the received Recipient ID ('kid') is equal to its own Sender ID in its own Sender Context.